The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 The Waterfront and other Kuching Restaurants

-I have already mentioned the Waterfront and its array of Kuching food choices for an elegant sit-down meal with mesmerising views.
+I have already mentioned tWaterfrontont and its array of Kuching food choices for an elegant sit-down meal with mesmerising views.

-However, throughout the city, you’ll many fantastic and affordable places to go for a great feed of Malay, Indian, Chinese and Western Cuisine, because in Kuching, they understand great food.
+However, throughout the City, you’ll find many fantastic and affordable places to go for a great feed of Malay, Indian, Chinese and Western Cuisine because, in Kuching, they understand great food.

 A Kuching Restaurant Guide